MovingUniverseLab/MAD/README.md

 Each row in the `photometry` table also contains the date, magnitude, magnitude uncertainty, and telescope information for each observation.

-### Final project practicalities
-This project uses a lot of concepts from the web and databases lectures.
-There is also a bit of numpy/pandas and parallelization usage.

-### Future work (aka things I did not get to before the project was due)
-In no particular order...
+### Future work - simpler items
+1. Save fewer decimals for some of the numbers in the table (like HJD or mag).
+2. Add galactic coordinates to the output table.
+3. Figure out why populate_database currently only runs in ipython, not command line.

+### Future work - potential complex items
 1. Parallelize lightcurve download (currently ~1 hour for each alert system year).
 Need to figure out parallel writing to SQL database (is that allowed) as well as how to parallelize ftp downloads.
-2. Add a table of duplicated/crossmatched events across the three systems.
-MOA and KMTNet already provide this information.
-I just need to scrape it and put it into a new table.
-3. Save less decimals for some of the numbers in the table (like HJD or mag).
-4. Implementing some automated way of updating the database.
+2. Implementing some automated way of updating the database.
 (See notes from meeting with Josh.)
-5. Add unit tests.
+3. Add unit tests.
-6. Better error handling (e.g. if you put in an invalid SQL query, right now, the Flask app will just fail-- ideally, it should bring you to a page that explains why the error exists, then prompts you for another query).
+4. Better error handling (e.g. if you put in an invalid SQL query, right now, the Flask app will just fail-- ideally, it should bring you to a page that explains why the error exists, then prompts you for another query).
-7. Caching or some way to make the lightcurve viewing faster.
+5. Caching or some way to make the lightcurve viewing faster.